UniversalDependencies/docs/treebanks/xpg_kul/index.md

 In case any rights were violated, please notify the contributors so that we can resolve the issue.

-Since the data are epigraphic, the sentences can be linked to various metadata through stable identifiers provided by Trismegistos (https://www.trismegistos.org/tm/index.php; cf. Depauw & Gheldof, 2014).
+Since the data are epigraphic, the inscriptions can be linked to various metadata through stable identifiers provided by [Trismegistos](https://www.trismegistos.org/tm/index.php) (cf. Depauw & Gheldof, 2014).
+Each identifier thus represents an inscription, augmented by a number identifying the sentence and one for the token whenever applicable.
+These three elements are separated by a pipe (|) and included in the MISC field.
 This way, there is little difficulty in finding the provenance and approximate date of every New Phrygian inscription.

 ## Acknowledgments